laurent22/joplin/README.md

 When syncing with Dropbox, Joplin creates a sub-directory in Dropbox, in `/Apps/Joplin` and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.

-In the **desktop application** or **mobile application**, select "Dropbox" as the synchronisation target in the Settings screen (it is selected by default).
+In the **desktop application** or **mobile application**, select "Dropbox" as the synchronisation target in the Configuration screen (it is selected by default).
 Then, to initiate the synchronisation process, click on the "Synchronise" button in the sidebar and follow the instructions.

 In the **terminal application**, to initiate the synchronisation process, type `:sync`.
 You will be asked to follow a link to authorise the application.